Denied benefit disputes

-Talk to your ICBC claim representative
+Talk to your ICBC support and recovery specialist

-Talk to your claim representative.
 It's important that both of you understand all of the factors taken into account and this is your opportunity to point out anything that might have been overlooked and ask questions about why the benefits were denied.

 If you're still not satisfied, ask to speak with their manager.
 The manager will review the circumstances of the denied benefit and may be able to change the decision.

 Claims Decision Review